tobykurien/Xtendroid/README.md

 ```

 The reference to the R class could be missing if you have not used it anywhere in
-your Activity or Fragment, in which case you can specifiy it as follows:
+your Activity or Fragment, in which case you can specify it as follows:
 ```xtend
    val r = R // field declaration to import and reference correct R class
 ```